ntrappe/cse110-w21-group33/specs/roadmap.md

 - **Settings**:
 - **Label**: above the timer, we should have a written label for the mode we are in rather than *just* relying on background color
   - e.g. in Pomodoro, the label has "Pomodoro"
+  - when the timer hits 00:00, it will change to the next mode and the label accompanying that will change
 - **Info/About page**: page will hover over the current window with information on the Pomodoro techniue and specific features
   - need to decide on what signifier we will use to allow the user to find this page (e.g. 'About', '?' icon, button, etc.)
   - we can decide if the user can also modify specific features while in this info page